 • Introductory remarks: Dame Sara Thornton, UK Independent Anti-Slavery Commissioner

-• Representative of a research team to present key findings from the research Addressing consumer awareness and (in)action towards modern slavery
+• Professor Deirdre Shaw, Professor of Marketing and Consumer Research at the University of Glasgow to present key findings from the research Addressing consumer awareness and (in)action towards modern slavery

 • Close from the Modern Slavery PEC